Gangs in Chicago: History

 The first gangs in Chicago were loosely organized groups of European immigrants in the late 1800s.

 In 1910, Big Jim Colosimo founded the Chicago Outfit on the South Side.

+The Maxwell Street area became a center of Jewish-American organized crime in America, when the area was dominated by Eastern European Jewish immigrants from the 1880s to the 1920s.
+Like other ethnic groups in the area, the Jews organized themselves into gangs.
+The Chicago Tribune in 1906 referred to the Maxwell Street area as "the crime center of the country".
+Other contemporary news reports refer to it as "Bloody Maxwell" and "the Wickedest Police District in the World."
+Independent Jewish groups ran by gangsters like Jules Portuguese, Davy Miller and Benjamin Zuckerman ran the Maxwell Street and greater Lawndale areas.
+Later Chicago Outfit affiliated Jews like Leonard Patrick and David Yaras took over the area when they killed Zuckerman and unseated his organization.

 In the early 1950s, immigration to Chicago had picked up considerably, namely to the West Side and parts of the South Side with many coming from Puerto Rico.
 Demographic shifts and conflicts around this time led to the formation of many gangs, and the inception of a broader gang culture in Humboldt Park, and around other parts of the city.

 In the 1970s, gang-related crime and violence spiked, particularly with Hispanic-on-Hispanic homicides increasing in the summer of 1971 due to Latin Kings gang election meetings.

 In July 2021, federal agents participating in Operation Legend arrested 27 Black Disciples gang members associated with drugs and gun violations in the Englewood neighborhood on the South Side of Chicago.

 In the first six months of 2025, Chicago saw a 33% reduction in homicides and a 38% reduction in shootings.

 PBS interviewed Jeff Asher, co-founder of AH Datalytics' Real-time Crime Index.
 While noting that the cause of the decrease in violent crime is unknown, ("It's literally a billion-dollar question in terms of if you knew the amount of resources and effort that you would put into it would be tremendous"), Asher reported that after COVID, the US had increased spending on social programs: a 90% increase in construction from local and state governments on social and neighborhood centers, a 50% increase in public safety spending construction, and a 20% increase in highway spending from state and local governments.
-He speculated that these investments in troubled neighborhoods may have helped reduce crime rates, though many of these social programs were subsequently cut by the Trump administration.
+He speculated that these investments in troubled neighborhoods may have helped reduce crime rates.